 Our next objective after Athens was a tiny town called Litohoro (spelled variously and completely unintelligibly in Greek).
 We would be taking a night train to Thessaloniki but exiting at the abandoned Litohoro station around 5:00 am.
+If you will be staying in Chania, you have to book with this beautiful, beachfront resort Chania.
 Our rail timetable was not accurate in this one instance so we found an information window, which is absolutely necessary since the ticket window clerks don’t speak English and are rude to boot.
 We were informed that we didn’t need reservations and that the 23:57 train to Thessaloniki would indeed stop at Litohoro very briefly.

 This night train to Litohoro turned out to be a nightmare of loud and smoking passengers.
 We were crowded, hot and gasping for air constantly.
 I spent many hours simply standing outside the compartment with my head out the window trying to stay awake.
 The stop at Litohoro would be brief at best.
 Half an hour before reaching the station I reminded the conductor of our destination, just in case he set the train in motion before we got off (which wasn’t at all unfeasible on this rickety train from hell).